 Product Take-Back and Recycling

-Our approach to managing products at end-of-life translates into significant environmental and financial benefits.
-Globally, our combined returns programs (equipment remanufacture in conjunction with parts and consumables reuse and recycling) prevented nearly 46,000 metric tons of waste from entering landfills in 2010 alone.
+Our approach to managing products at end of life translates into significant environmental and financial benefits.
+Our combined returns programs (equipment remanufacture in conjunction with parts and consumables reuse and recycling) prevented over 45,000 metric tons of waste from entering landfills in 2009 alone.

-Waste Diverted from Landfills through Remanufacture and Parts Reuse
+Waste Diverted from Landfills through Equipment Remanufacture and

-We carefully manage suppliers that provide recycling and waste disposal services.
-A waste vendor approval process assesses the safety and environmental practices as well as compliance history of each vendor.
+We also carefully manage suppliers that provide recycling and waste disposal services.
+An audit process ensures that vendor practices are safe, environmentally sound and compliant with regulations.
 Where appropriate, we require these companies to document the final disposition of materials sent to their facilities, including electronic scrap.
-Xerox does not allow its vendors to send electronic scrap to developing nations for processing.
+Xerox does not allow its vendors to send electronic scrap overseas for processing.